 - Act as a champion of change in Marin County while being part of a successful worldwide movement to end violence and abuse.

-- Meet twice a month in downtown San Rafael and work on projects outside of meetings.
+- Meet weekly on Zoom and work on projects outside of meetings.

 - Free food and beverages!